English modules for exchange students

 Timetable

-The module can be taken in semester one or in semester two.
-There will be 12 classes of 2 hours each.
+The module can be taken in semester one OR semester 2.
+There will be 2 classes per week.
+One 2 hour class and One 1 hour seminar (3 hours a week).

 Requirements